 Subject Verb Agreement With a More Complicated Subject

 Sometimes the subject of sentence sounds like it’s singular, but it’s really plural.
 For example:

 Complicated Subject Verb Agreement Example: The cats, dog and hamster live together.

 In this sentence, “dog” and “hamster” and singular while “cats” is plural.
 Which verb ending should you use?
 Because the animals form a group of more than one, the plural verb “live” required.

 Likewise, a sometimes a subject sounds plural but really refers to just one thing.
 For example:

 Complicated Subject Verb Agreement: Physics is a difficult subject to master.

 Even though “physics” sounds plural because of its -s suffix, it really refers to one subject here.
 It therefore requires the singular verb “is”.

 As your students learn to write more complex sentences that include more descriptive information, what was once the easiest of grammar rules can get tricky.
 For example:

-When teaching your students about the finer points of subject-verb agreement, it’s always helpful to have them read their work aloud.
+When teaching your students about the finer points of subject verb agreement, it’s always helpful to have them read their work aloud.
 This allows them to hear mistakes that they might not notice just by skimming their writing.
-Agreement is an important grammar skill, so be sure to review it often.
+Subject verb agreement is an important grammar skill, so be sure to review it often.